 High cholesterol is a health problem we often associate with adults, but children can also be affected.
-High cholesterol levels, along with other factors that put adults at risk for heart problems ( high blood pressure, diabetes, lack of physical activity, being overweight or obese, and smoking), also put children at risk later in life.
+High cholesterol levels, along with other factors that put adults at risk for heart problems (high blood pressure, diabetes, lack of physical activity, and being overweight or obese), also put children at risk later in life.

 For instance, high cholesterol levels play a role in forming fatty plaque build-up in arteries, causing the arteries to harden.
 This condition, known as atherosclerosis, can start in childhood.
 If not addressed, it can lead to coronary artery disease in adulthood.